Qinyuehu/scotted/source/_posts/2014-03-07-a-better-dynamic-motd.markdown

 */30 * * * * /bin/run-parts --arg=/var/run/motd_local- /etc/update-motd_local.d
 ```

+**Important: Don't forget to run that same command in */etc/rc.local* or the static
+content files won't be populated in /var/run until the cron job runs!**

 ### My urxvt launcher script

 Here's my *~/bin/urxvt* that I use to launch urxvt: